 The BIG IDEA:

-The Christian life is an ongoing experience of running away from sin and running to Jesus (repentance) and believing that he is more satisfying than anything else in this world (faith).
+The Christian life is about running away from sin and running to Jesus (repentance) and believing he is more satisfying than anything else (faith).

-We seek life outside of Jesus because we think other things are more satisfying than he is.
+We seek life outside of Jesus because we think other things are more satisfying.

-Because Jesus is the only source of life and satisfaction, cultivate a lifestyle of running to him.
+Because Jesus is the best source of life and satisfaction, make a habit of running to him.

-What I want the group to know and understand: God calls us to live a life of repentance and faith — consistently turning away from less satisfying things and choosing to find life in Christ.
+- KNOW: God calls us to live a life of repentance and faith — turning away from less satisfying things and choosing life in Christ.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!